By Larry Isgur – Artist:

-Larry Isgur was born in Pasadena, TX in 1963 and grew up in Southwest Houston.
+Larry Isgur was born in Pasadena, TX in 1963 and grew up in southwest Houston.
 Even as a young boy, he was always curious about how things worked.
 As a result, his toys were in a constant state of disassembly.

 First off, you have an incredibly varied business background, including creating a cat biosphere that controls pet odors (please correct us if we are wrong) which was called the Catio – a priceless name if there ever was one.
 Could you tell us a little bit about how you arrived at creating functional concrete installations for a living?